rrrene/authable/README.md

 ### Generating Access Token

 Authable has 4 grant types (authorization_code, password, client_credentials and refresh_token) to get an access token by default.
-To extend or use your own grant-type strategy, add your strategy into config and implement `authorize(params)` function and return a `Authable.Token` struct.
+To extend or use your own grant-type strategy, add your strategy into config and implement `authorize(params)` function and return a `Authable.Models.Token` struct.

 `Authable.OAuth2.authorize(params)` will automatically determine which strategy to use by grant type.
 Then it authorize client and returns an access token to make further requests to resource server.